kambadur/making_embedded_systems/assignments/week_2/CY8CKIT-040.md

 * If it has an ADC, what are the features?
 ### ADC
 ##### General Description:
 The CSD Hardware ADC component repurposes the CAPSENSE™ CSD hardware to perform voltage measurements.
 At its core, the CSD hardware operates as a current sensing circuit.
 A 1 MΩ resistor placed in series with the input converts an input voltage signal into a small current which is measured by the CSD hardware.
 The input voltage is calculated from this measured current and reported through an Application Programming Interface (API).

-After each device reset, a simple open circuit calibration must be performed before any measurements are taken.
-This calibration requires starting the ADC, disconnecting all inputs using the analog mux, and making a single API call.
-The open circuit calibration can be called again at any time to ensure that the result is as accurate as possible.
-The ADC supports multiplexing input channels and two schematic macros are provided in the library to demonstrate this ability.

-This component is only available when not using the CAPSENSE™ CSD block (CAPSENSE™ cannot be placed in the design).

 ##### ADC Features
 * 0 to 5 volt input range
 * Results provided in mV
 * End of Conversion (EOC) terminal provided for an optional interrupt

+##### When to Use an ADC
+The CSD_ADC can be used in any application to monitor external voltages from batteries, sensors, and transducers.
+This component is best suited for low-frequency (< 50 Hz) applications due to its low sampling rate.
+Note: The CSD_ADC component uses resources from the PSoC 4 CapSense CSD block.
+Therefore, the CSD_ADC cannot be used in applications that also require capacitive sensing.
 [Courtesy: Infineon](https://www.infineon.com/cms/en/design-support/tools/sdk/psoc-software/psoc-4-components/psoc-4-voltage-adc-using-csd-hardware-csd-adc-version-1.0/?utm_source=cypress&utm_medium=referral&utm_campaign=202110_globe_en_all_integration-component_datasheet)

 ##### Board cost